 9. You have to borrow money to keep up with living costs

-If your debt has grown so large that it’s taking most of your income to cover it, then your situation is dire.
-Taking out more credit to cover living expenses and necessities will only add more debt, and if your debt is already taking all of your income, then you can’t afford to add anything to it.
-If forbearance options exist for any of your debt, it might be wise to pursue those and focus on paying off your other debts as quickly as possible.
-The sooner you lighten the debt load, the quicker you can start living off your income again.
+If your debt has grown so large that it’s taking most of your income to cover it, your situation is dire.
+Taking out more credit to cover living expenses and necessities will only add more debt, and if your debt is already taking all of your income, you can’t afford to add anything to it.

 10. Your credit cards are maxed out

-If you’re wondering how to get debt under control, there are numerous methods and resources to help you regain your financial stability.
-When looking to establish debt control, these suggestions can be a great place to start.
+Numerous methods and resources can help you regain your financial stability.
+When looking to establish debt control, these suggestions can be a great place to start:\

-Make a budget that covers the necessities and then puts everything else towards paying off your debt.
+- Start a minimalist budget: Make a budget that covers the necessities and then puts everything else towards paying off your debt.
 The more money you can save by budgeting, the quicker you can pay off your debt.
-If you go outside of your budget while trying to pay off debt, you are setting yourself up for trouble.
-Stick to your budget and only spend what you must, everything else goes towards paying off the debt.

-Some debts can be consolidated into a single, monthly payment.
+- Look into debt consolidation: Some debts can be consolidated into a single, monthly payment.
 A debt consolidation loan can help with keeping track of what you owe, but it can also lead to a lower interest rate, depending on the circumstances.
-Use a debt consolidation guide to help.

 Debt can spiral out of control faster than many of us realize, but there are strategies, options, and experts to help with these situations.
 So, next time you’re thinking, “my debt is out of control,” check the list and if the symptoms fit, utilize some of the debt control tools.
 If your debt has gotten out of control, don’t let it overwhelm you, act.
 It won’t go away on its own, but with the right help and approach, you can get out of the debt spiral.